marblehands/rsschool-cv/cv.md

 ## Code example

 Instruction for the first task on Codewars: _This code does not execute properly.
-Try to figure out why._
+Try to figure out why._<br>
 Solution: _Missing `return`_

 ```